 They had told her, told this terrifying new creature with the power of demons and life of immortals.

 The girl didn’t look dangerous, not curled up on the sofa beside Amanda with a wine glass casually held in one hand.
-She seemed even more harmless than the thief and Amanda oozed a predatory form of sensuality which kept anyone sensible wary.
+She seemed even more harmless than the thief; Amanda oozed a predatory form of sensuality which kept anyone sensible wary.
 That didn’t ease his fears, he was too old to allow mere appearances to deceive him, knew too much about Slayers to doubt the power which dwelt within her slight frame; he had seen it himself.

 “We looked for the slayer once.”
 Adam said, his voice calm, hiding his disquiet, “When the rumours of her were spreading faster than those about us.
 Kronos was jealous.“